 From hand decorated tiles, to stunning borders and patterns.
 You will be amazed at the design variations and individuality that can be achieved by using these tiles in your home!

 Traditional Victorian bathroom floor tiles are the way to go if you want to create a stunning impact in your bathroom.
 Rather than focusing on pattern, it’s easiest to begin by choosing the colour of your tiles.
-Black and white is always a great choice.
-Not only are black and white Victorian-style tiles elegant and timeless, but they also epitomise luxury — and who doesn’t want a little luxury in their bathroom?
+Black and white is always a great choice for bathrooms from that era.
+Not only are black and white Victorian-style tiles elegant and timeless, but they also epitomise luxury in homes — and who doesn’t want a little luxury in their bathroom?
 They’re extremely versatile, too.
 Whether you want a bathroom that’s modern, traditional, or somewhere in between, black and white tiles always look amazing.

 What other items best complement Victorian-style tiles in the bathroom?
 A mirror is an essential in every bathroom and the right one can really work in conjunction with your Victorian tiles.
 A large antique or wrought-iron mirror hung over the bathroom sink will complement Victorian tiles nicely and pull the room together.

 Of course, no Victorian-style bathroom is complete without a classic free-standing claw-foot bath tub.
 These days you can source a claw-foot tubs in modern designs and colours.
 They will add a fresh look and feel to your bathroom while still retaining that sense of old world charm.
 You can even go all out and opt for a period-style sink and shower head to complete the look.